 Visit this site for more information on how Botox® is uses to treat excessive sweating.
 Click here.

 Expect the procedure to take approximately 30 to 40 minutes.
-Discomfort can be minimized by the use of an optional topical anaesthetic.
-Botox® is injected in a grid like pattern in your armpits.
+Discomfort can be minimized by the use of an optional topical anesthetic.
+Botox® is injected in a grid-like pattern in your armpits.

 What to Expect?

 Reduction in the amount of sweating in the treatment area usually starts after about a week.
 Results typically last 6 to 9 months but may last up to 1 year.

 The good news is that excessive sweating can be treated with Botox® injections.
 The technical term for excessive sweating is hyperhidrosis (HH).
 Estimates suggest that nearly one million Canadians may suffer from this condition.
 It can have a negative impact on the quality of life and those affected may need frequent clothing changes and may notice damage to their clothes.
 Moreover, it can affect relationships and confidence levels of those who suffer from it.
 You can now get treatment with Botox® in Edmonton for hyperhidrosis and start to take control of the condition, allowing your confidence levels to peak!

 Each human being has between 2 and 4 million sweat glands.
 They are situated on just about every inch of the human body.
 The body sweats in order to ensure that the human temperature can be maintained at around 37 degrees C. When we get too cold, or hot, human sweat glands are set off, and expel moisture that then cools us down by evaporating.
 Hyperhidrosis (excessive sweating) means that the body sweats more than necessary to maintain good body temperature, and this can be up to 8 times more than your average person.